Traces

 Sampling Attributes

-If the span does not represent a single span, it can have attributes to support the extrapolation of its values.
+If the span does not represent a single span, it can have attributes to support extrapolation of its values.

 Attribute